Montreal: Modern history as city (1832–present)

 An internment camp was set up at Immigration Hall in Montreal from August 1914 to November 1918.

 After World War I, the prohibition movement in the United States led to Montreal becoming a destination for Americans looking for alcohol.
 Unemployment remained high in the city and was exacerbated by the Stock Market Crash of 1929 and the Great Depression.

 During World War II, Mayor Camillien Houde protested against conscription and urged Montrealers to disobey the federal government's registry of all men and women.
 The federal government, part of the Allied forces, was furious over Houde's stand and held him in a prison camp until 1944.
 That year, the government decided to institute conscription to expand the armed forces and fight the Axis powers.
 (See Conscription Crisis of 1944.)

 Montreal was the official residence of the Luxembourg royal family in exile during World War II.

 By 1951, Montreal's population had surpassed one million.
 However, Toronto's growth had begun challenging Montreal's status as the economic capital of Canada.
 Indeed, the volume of stocks traded at the Toronto Stock Exchange had already surpassed that traded at the Montreal Stock Exchange in the 1940s.
 The Saint Lawrence Seaway opened in 1959, allowing vessels to bypass Montreal.
 In time, this development led to the end of the city's economic dominance as businesses moved to other areas.
 During the 1960s, there was continued growth as Canada's tallest skyscrapers, new expressways and the subway system known as the Montreal Metro were finished during this time.
 Montreal also held the World's Fair of 1967, better known as Expo67.

 The 1970s ushered in a period of wide-ranging social and political changes, stemming largely from the concerns of the French-speaking majority about the conservation of their culture and language, given the traditional predominance of the English Canadian minority in the business arena.
 The October Crisis and the 1976 election of the Parti Québécois, which supported sovereign status for Quebec, resulted in the departure of many businesses and people from the city.
 In 1976, Montreal hosted the Summer Olympics.
 While the event brought the city international prestige and attention, the Olympic Stadium built for the event resulted in massive debt for the city.
 During the 1980s and early 1990s, Montreal experienced a slower rate of economic growth than many other major Canadian cities.
-Montreal was the site of the 1989 École Polytechnique massacre, one of Canada's worst mass shootings, where 25-year-old Marc Lépine shot and killed 14 people, all of them women, and wounding 14 other people before shooting himself at École Polytechnique.
+Montreal was the site of the 1989 École Polytechnique massacre, one of Canada's worst mass shootings, where 25-year-old Marc Lépine shot and killed 14 people, all of them women, and wounded 14 other people before shooting himself at École Polytechnique.